sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/checks.md

 ### Use a proxy check to monitor multiple proxy entities

-The [`proxy_requests` check attributes][37] allow Sensu to run a check for each entity that matches the definitions specified in the `entity_attributes`, resulting in observability events that represent each matching proxy entity.
+The [`proxy_requests` check attributes][37] allow Sensu to run a check for each entity that matches the expressions specified in the `entity_attributes`, resulting in observability events that represent each matching proxy entity.
 The entity attributes must match exactly as stated.

-No variables or directives have any special meaning, but you can still use [Sensu query expressions][11] to perform more complicated filtering on the available value, such as finding entities with particular subscriptions.
+No variables or directives have any special meaning, but you can use [Sensu query expressions][11] to perform more complicated filtering on the available value, such as finding entities with a particular class or label.

-The `proxy_requests` attributes are a great way to monitor multiple entities using a single check definition when combined with [token substitution][39].
+Combine `proxy_requests` attributes with with [token substitution][39] as shown in the example proxy check below to monitor multiple entities using a single check definition.
-Because checks that include `proxy_requests` attributes need to be executed for each matching entity, we recommend using the `round_robin` attribute to distribute the check execution workload evenly across your Sensu agents.

 #### Example proxy check using `proxy_requests`

-The following proxy check runs every 60 seconds, cycling through the agents with the `proxy` subscription alphabetically according to the agent name, for all existing proxy entities with the custom label `proxy_type` set to `website`.
+The following proxy check runs every 60 seconds, cycling through the agents with the `run_proxies` subscription alphabetically according to the agent name, for all existing proxy entities with the custom label `proxy_type` set to `website`.

-This check uses [token substitution][39] to import the value of the custom entity label `url` to complete the check command. read the [entity reference][40] for information about using custom labels.
+This check uses [token substitution][39] to import the value of the custom entity label `url` to complete the check command.
+Read the [entity reference][40] for information about adding custom labels to entities.

 {{< language-toggle >}}